codersMom/angular100-labs-2020-06-22/Ch09-Routing/3lazy-routing/README.md

 1. Continue working in your **my-angular-albums** project.
 If you haven't completed previous exercises, you can copy the last solution's src directory over your src directory.

-2. Create an app routing module to be referenced within the albums module.
+2. Create an albums-routing.module.ts to be referenced within the albums module.
+Because the albums folder and module already exist - you can use this CLI command to create the module, and to update the albums.module.ts to include it.

     ```console
     ng g module albums/albums-routing --module albums --flat